edxml/sdk/doc/tutorial/edxml-modelling.rst

 .. literalinclude:: example1.py
    :lines: 68

 This call finalizes the EDXML output stream.
 We need to explicitly close the output stream in this case because we did not use a Python context.
-Luckily, the :class:`edxml.SimpleEDXMLWriter` class features a context manager that we can use to prevent us from having to explicitly close the output stream.
+Luckily, the :class:`edxml.EDXMLWriter` class features a context manager that we can use to prevent us from having to explicitly close the output stream.
 Using Python's :keyword:`with` keyword, we can rewrite the event writing loop to look like this:

 .. literalinclude:: example1b.py
    :lines: 48-58